 What Is a Microsoft Project Viewer?

-A Microsoft Project viewer is a piece of software that gives users the ability to open, export and print MS Project files without a Microsoft Project license.
+A Microsoft Project viewer, also known as an MPP viewer, is a piece of software that gives users the ability to open, export and print MS Project files without a Microsoft Project license.
 It’s a life-saver for anyone using or receiving Microsoft Project files because of the many obstacles MS Project presents when it comes to sharing MPP files.

 An MS Project Viewer allows users to view tasks and task details, as well as resources that are associated with the tasks.
 You can use the viewer to export to an Excel spreadsheet and print, too.